vitest-dev/vitest/docs/guide/filtering.md

 })
 ```

-## Selecting suites and tests to run
+## Selecting Suites and Tests to Run

 Use `.only` to only run certain suites or tests